rdz-oss/BattyBirdNET-Pi/README.md

 <p align="center">
   <img src="homepage/images/bnp.png" width="320" />
 </p>
+<h3 style="text-align: center;">BattyBirdNET-Pi</h3>

-## BattyBirdNET-Pi  Automated real-time bat and bird detection & id
+## Automated real-time bat & bird detection and identification

-Extended fork of BirdNET-Pi for bats AND birds.
+Extended and enhanced fork of BirdNET-Pi for bats AND birds.
 Use with Raspberry Pi 4 or 5 and an Audiomoth or Echo Meter Touch 2 basic or Pro.
+**'Easy' - no Linux skill required - installation option coming soon.**

 ### Purpose
 Ever wondered which bat is flying in your yard and when?
 BattyBirdNET-Pi is readily assembled and will help you getting to know the